Israel to increase natural gas output by 60 pc | www.lokmattimes.com

 Israel to increase natural gas output by 60 pc

-Tel Aviv [Israel], August 25 (ANI/TPS): Israel's Ministry of Energy and Infrastructure is working to promote a plan to ...
+Tel Aviv [Israel], August 25 (ANI/TPS): Prime Minister Benjamin Netanyahu has decided to appoint Moshe (Moshik) Aviv as Head ...

-Tel Aviv [Israel], August 25 (ANI/TPS): Israel's Ministry of Energy and Infrastructure is working to promote a plan to expand the supply of natural gas from Israel’s Tamar offshore reservoir by approximately 6 BCM per year starting in 2026, which represents an increase of approximately 60 per cent in the production capacity of the reservoir compared to the output rate today.
+Tel Aviv [Israel], August 25 (ANI/TPS): Prime Minister Benjamin Netanyahu has decided to appoint Moshe (Moshik) Aviv as Head of the National Public Diplomacy Directorate.
+Known as “Hasbarah” in Hebrew, this department works to counter negative reporting about Israel in the foreign media.

-The government said the step is being taken in order to strengthen the energy security of the State of Israel and to encourage competition in the natural gas industry.
+Moshe Aviv has, over the past decade, served in various senior civil service positions including Director of the Information Center and Head of the National Events and Ceremonies Authority for the past eight years.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app